Multiple domain search for Windows clients

 Same issue here and searching for some solution.

-The DHCP client of MS Windows (at least up to Windows 7, included) do not implement the DHCP option 119, so they'll ignore any DNS domain name specified on the pfSense GUI other than the one specified on the "DNS default domain name" field.
+The DHCP option that allows to specify a domain search list (that is, one or more domains) is the option 119.
+The DHCP client of MS Windows (at least up to Windows 7, included) implements the DHCP option 15 but does not implement the DHCP option 119, so it will only accept the (single) domain specified in the "DNS default domain" field.
 It's a limitation of the Windows DHCP client.
 That OS itself has no such limitation, because you can specify multiple DNS search suffixes on Windows clients joined to an AD using GPO's.
 Take a look at this link,